How to match Adobe Stock footage with your own

 2. Click on ‘Filters,’ where it’s possible to scroll through variables like tempo, duration and music catalogs available with Adobe Stock audio.

 3. Check the ‘Epidemic Sound’ box.
-Epidemic Sound’s catalog has more than 40,000 tracks and 90,000 sound effects, ensuring there’s music for every moment.
+Epidemic Sound’s catalog has more than 50,000 tracks and 200,000 unique sound effects and variations, ensuring there’s music for every moment.

 4. Refine our search with options like ‘Moods’ and ‘Genre.’
 For our night city edit, let’s go for ‘Electronic’ and ‘Atmospheric.’